Dexter Gordon: Years in Europe

-He switched from Blue Note to Prestige Records (1965–73).
-For the label, he recorded bop albums like The Tower of Power! and More Power!
+He switched from Blue Note to Prestige Records for 1965–73.
+With the label, he recorded bop albums like The Tower of Power! and More Power!
 (1969) with James Moody, Barry Harris, Buster Williams, and Albert "Tootie" Heath; The Panther!
 (1970) with Tommy Flanagan, Larry Ridley, and Alan Dawson; The Jumpin' Blues (1970) with Wynton Kelly, Sam Jones, and Roy Brooks; The Chase!
 (1970) with Gene Ammons, Jodie Christian, John Young, Cleveland Eaton, Rufus Reid, Wilbur Campbell, Steve McCall, and Vi Redd; and Tangerine (1972) with Thad Jones, Freddie Hubbard, and Hank Jones.
 Some of the Prestige albums were recorded during visits back to North America while he was still living in Europe; others were made in Europe, including live sets from the Montreux Jazz Festival.

 In addition to the recordings Gordon did under his American label contracts, live recordings by European labels and live video from his European period have been released.
-In 1975, Dexter Gordon signed an exclusive recording contract with Danish label SteepleChase, for which he recorded some of his most inspired sessions including The Apartment (1974), More Than You Know (1975), Stable Mable, Swiss Nights Vol. 1, 2 and 3, Something Different, Lullaby for a Monster, and not least Biting the Apple (1976), recorded during his homecoming trip to New York, featuring Barry Harris, Sam Jones and Al Foster.
+In 1975, Gordon signed an exclusive recording contract with the Danish label SteepleChase, for which he recorded some of his most inspired sessions, including The Apartment (1974); More Than You Know (1975); Stable Mable; Swiss Nights Vol. 1, 2, and 3; Something Different; Lullaby for a Monster; and not least, Biting the Apple (1976), recorded during his homecoming trip to New York, featuring Barry Harris, Sam Jones, and Al Foster.
 The album received the Grand Prix De Jazz in Montreux, Switzerland, in 1977.
 SteepleChase released live dates from his mid-1960s tenure at the Jazzhus Montmartre in Copenhagen.
 The video was released in the Jazz Icons series.